 Dust Mite Bite vs Bed Bug Bite

 The dust mite is a microscopic pest that’s difficult to see without magnification.
-It can’t bite but can contribute to dust allergens and cause severe allergies in humans.
+Similar to carpet beetles, dust mites don’t bite but can contribute to dust allergens and cause severe allergies in humans.

 On the other hand, a bed bug is tiny but visible.
 It can bite humans and leave specific markings on the skin.